Materiality

 Diversity & Inclusion

-Respect for Human Rights Tokyo Tatemono Group Dissemination of the Human Rights Policy: Deployment to and compliance by group companies - Implemented Implemented Implemented P.50
+Respect for human rights Tokyo Tatemono Group Dissemination of the Human Rights Policy: Deployment to and compliance by group companies - Implemented Implemented Implemented P.54

 • Totaled from April of each year to March of the following year.